We're excited to welcome you to campus! Please review the following information and policies so you and everyone can enjoy their visit.

 Building community is central to the mission of North House Folk School.
 Staff, instructors, students, volunteers and visitors are all part of creating a welcoming, positive environment that inspires life-long learning in a non-competitive setting.
 Every individual contributes to the richness of the campus community whether they are here for years, days or just passing through.
 We ask that all who come here do so with openness towards people of differing backgrounds, identities, and ways of being in the world and conduct themselves with integrity, respect and kindness towards all.

-By choosing to participate in the North House community, you are choosing to uphold this spirit and vision of community.
-Any person exhibiting behavior that is disruptive to the community learning environment may be asked to leave campus and refused future participation.
-Specific policies detailing these expectations are included in the Shop Ethics, On Campus, Non-Discrimination, and Sexual Harassment policies.
+By choosing to participate in the North House community, you are choosing to uphold this spirit and vision for community.
+Any person who disrupts the community learning environment may be asked to leave campus and refused future participation.

 Student tools are welcome on campus, but North House cannot guarantee their safety and is not responsible for loss or damage.